MatteoLacki/unthermo/README.md

 ## Basic tools used to get raw thermo files.

 This code is by no means mine.
 It's made by guys building proteininspector.

+## UNFORTUNATELY, THE ORIGINAL UNTHERMO PROJECT IS UNMAINTAINED AND CURRENLTY PRODUCES HUMBUG.
+## USE MZMINE2 INSTEAD.

 Here you will find simple wrappers and, above all, installation instructions.
 This is intended for people who, like me, never touched golang and want to keep it that way.